Oral Appliance Therapy – Parsippany, NJ

 A Comfortable Treatment Option for Sleep Apnea

 If you’ve been told that you’re a loud snorer or you make gasping sounds while sleeping, then there’s a chance that you’re suffering from sleep apnea.
-The good news is that through the constant innovations in the dental world, there is now a convenient yet effective solution for overcoming nightly bouts of apnea: oral appliance therapy.
-Read on to learn how it works and why it’s important to visit our Parsippany office for expert care.
+The good news is that through the constant innovations in the dental world, there is now a convenient and effective solution for overcoming nightly bouts of apnea: oral appliance therapy from our Parsippany, NJ dentist.
+Read on to learn how it works and why it’s important to visit our Parsippany dental office for expert care.

 The most common form of apnea is obstructive sleep apnea (OSA).
 It refers to a partial blockage of the throat that makes it difficult for oxygen to flow properly during the sleep cycle.
 This can be exacerbated by increased neck girth or the tongue falling to the back of the mouth while you slumber.
 One of the common warning signs of sleep apnea is loud snoring, as the air causes vibrations as it struggles to bypass the collapsed tissue.

 The oral appliance works to counter this by gently shifting the jaw forward to keep the airway open.
 Therefore, you won’t have to worry about feeling lethargic from being awakened several times throughout the night from bouts of apnea.

 Why is an Oral Appliance a Better Option?